Process mapping tool – which one do you choose?

 But what you end up with when you’re done in a whiteboard or flowchart tool is a static drawing of your processes, a “dead, flat” picture of what you’ve drawn.

 On the other hand, enterprise Architecture (EA) tools are often more complex and less flexible.
 EA is often seen as so complex, it’s an own profession, with its certifications and courses.

 With EA, you’ll get a nuanced picture, often with data, dashboards, and an overview of who and what are involved where.
-But you often end up with process mapping being left for an expert or two, the architects, with the rest of your organization (that don’t have the tool skills demanded) being excluded from the mapping.
+But you often end up with process mapping being left for an expert, the architects, with the rest of your organization (that don’t have the tool skills demanded) being excluded from the mapping.
 Their perspectives are lost.

 - Flowchart and whiteboard tools offer flexibility and user-friendly user interfaces but lack the smartness you get with connected data, dashboards, and “trackability” – they give you static drawings of your situation.

 - EA tools offer smartness, nuance, and complexity but exclude non-architects from the process mapping – what could (and should) be a collective mapping process across departments ends up being done by a couple of experts alone.